bincchitherock/integral-alarm/README.md

 # integral_alarm

-idea that came to me while watching the MIT integration bee.
+idea that came to me while watching the MIT integration bee. i made this public because i wanted to send this to my dad to get him to do integrals, but it isn't polished just yet.

 ## how it works